What Is the Survival Rate for Mesothelioma?

-> At the age of 29, Mike was diagnosed with mesothelioma and was initially given a year or less to live.
+Mike was diagnosed with mesothelioma at the age of 29 and was initially given less than a year to live.
 Mike had no idea that his initially mild symptoms, including shortness of breath, could have been the result of this deadly cancer.

-> Despite this grim prognosis, Mike continues to fight on to this day, enduring numerous surgeries and joining the few survivors who have attained long-term survival.
-Today, Mike is an advocate for a ban on asbestos-containing products.
+Despite this grim prognosis, Mike continued on to fight his battle until he passed in 2021.
+He had endured numerous surgeries and joined the few survivors who have attained long-term survival.
+Mike will be remembered as an avid advocate for a ban on asbestos-containing products.

 Improve Your Mesothelioma Survival Rate

 A mesothelioma survival rate can give you a better idea of what your prognosis is, but it does not define how long you may live after your diagnosis.